 But whatever.

-I got this incredibly like I was transported.
+I got this incredibly like, I was transported.

-Um and this tear appeared in my eye.
+And this tear appeared in my eye.

-And the guy I was with who's an author broke called Conrad, I did the I did the podcast with him.
+And the guy I was with, who's an orthobroke called Conrad.

-Um you you you get these special gifts when you when you you I mean it was it it was it was mind-blowing actually.
+said that's a gift from god um you you you get these special gifts when when you you i mean it was it was it was mind-blowing actually It was a really, really amazing experience.

-It was it was it was I felt amazing afterwards, and it was a really beautiful thing.
+It was a really beautiful thing.

 So where's your nearest Orthodox church where you are?

-Are you are you you're not making tea?
+Are you not making tea?

-I thought you were this name, isn't there?
+I've got this name, isn't there?

 Thank you.